heimdahl-xyz/forseti/README.md

 # Forseti: Open Source Data Collector for Heimdahl Platform

-Forseti is an open-source tool designed to collect and index real-time token transfers from Heimdahl **onchain data aggregator platform**.
+Forseti is an open-source tool designed to collect and index real-time data from Heimdahl **onchain data aggregator platform**.
 It utilizes Docker Compose for easy setup and operation.

 ## Features